ilhamsyahids/owldetect/http_api.md

         "matches": [
             {
                 "input": {
                     "text": "Why upon your first voyage as a passenger, did you yourself feel such a mystical vibration, when first told that you and your ship were now out of sight of land?
-Why did the old Persians hold the sea holy?", "start_idx": 0,
+Why did the old Persians hold the sea holy? ", "start_idx": 0,
                     "end_idx": 205
                 },
                 "ref": {
                     "text": "Why upon your first voyage as a passenger, did you yourself feel such a mystical vibration, when first told that you and your ship were now out of sight of land?
-Why did the old Persians hold the sea holy?", "start_idx": 1939,
+Why did the old Persians hold the sea holy? ", "start_idx": 1951,
-                    "end_idx": 2144
+                    "end_idx": 2156
                 }
             },
             {
                 "input": {
-                    "text": "Go visit the Prairies in June, when for scores on scores of miles you wade knee-deep among tiger lilies what is the one charm wanting-water-there is not a drop of water there!
-Were Niagara but a cataract of sand, would you travel your thousand miles to see it?", "start_idx": 813,
+                    "text": "Go visit the Prairies in June, when for scores on scores of miles you wade knee-deep among tiger lilies what is the one charm wanting-water-there is not a drop of water there", "start_idx": 805,
-                    "end_idx": 1073
+                    "end_idx": 978
                 },
                 "ref": {
-                    "text": "Go visit the Prairies in June, when for scores on scores of miles you wade knee-deep among Tiger-lilies—what is the one charm wanting?—Water—there is not a drop of water there!
-Were Niagara but a cataract of sand, would you travel your thousand miles to see it?", "start_idx": 1368,
+                    "text": "Go visit the Prairies in June, when for scores on scores of miles you wade knee-deep among Tiger-lilies—what is the one charm wanting", "start_idx": 1362,
+                    "end_idx": 1496
+                }
+            },
+            {
+                "input": {
+                    "text": "Were Niagara but a cataract of sand, would you travel your thousand miles to see it?", "start_idx": 981,
+                    "end_idx": 1064
+                },
+                "ref": {
+                    "text": "Were Niagara but a cataract of sand, would you travel your thousand miles to see it?", "start_idx": 1545,
-                    "end_idx": 1629
+                    "end_idx": 1628
                 }
             }
         ]